ramanujan-dev/noxus/README.md

 * Restart automatically on changes

 ## Set up Noxus
-* Download the noxus.zip file from the github repository
+* Download the files from the github repository
 * Extract the file in any location
 * Add the extracted folder which contain noxus-create.exe to PATH